virtual-labs/exp-waals-forces-molecules-iiith/experiment/theory.md

 <img src="images/vanderwaal.jpg">

-¦Å = the minimum (well depth) of the potential for the interaction between atom i and j.
+Îµ = the minimum (well depth) of the potential for the interaction between atom i and j.

-¦Òij - the collision diameter,at which inter particle potential is zero.
+Ïƒ<sub>ij</sub> - the collision diameter,at which inter particle potential is zero.

 rij = the distance between the particles.

-The parameters ¦Å,¦Ò is not given for a specific pair and can be found by using Lorentz-berthelot rules.
+The parameters Îµ ,Ïƒ is not given for a specific pair and can be found by using Lorentz-berthelot rules.

 <img src="images/IVw4.png">

-The term r-12is called repulsive term,observed at short ranges due to overlapping of electron orbitals.
-The term r-6describes the attraction at long ranges.
+The term r<sup>-12</sup> is called repulsive term,observed at short ranges due to overlapping of electron orbitals.
+The term r<sup>-6</sup> describes the attraction at long ranges.
 The atoms can be treated as spheres defined by a Van der Waals radius that is a measure of how close another atoms can come before a strong,   very short range, repulsive force kicks in.

 <img src="images/vs.jpg">